agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 Rule #9: Are there any assumptions that are crucial?
 Is "there are two buttons" an assumption?
 Is this crucial?
-I am not sure of what is expected with this assumption as criticalthinking.org routinely doesn't seem to give examples for what they deliver.
+I am not sure of what is expected with this "assumption" rule, as criticalthinking.org routinely doesn't seem to give examples for what they deliver.
 Skip.

-Score: 5-5 on 9 for both Agent and STM.
+Score: 5-5 on 9, for both Agent and STM.

 An STM: